jeetsukumaran/archipelago/README.md

     $ archipelago-simulate.py --help

-This program requires a *model* file, which a Python script containing a Python dictionary.
+This program requires a *model* file, which is a Python script containing a Python dictionary.
 For e.g.:

     {